The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit will help you to understand the forms of data that are handled by software and look at the various processes that can be applied to the data.
+This free course, Data and processes in computing, will help you to understand the forms of data that are handled by software and look at the various processes that can be applied to the data.
 These ideas are demonstrated through the use of a supermarket till and illustrate how simple data sets can be manipulated.

-- ways in which data may be stored and processed;
+- understand ways in which data may be stored and processed

-- distinguish between different forms of data, and use notations introduced in the unit to show different forms of data;
+- distinguish between different forms of data, and use notations introduced in the course to show different forms of data

 - Current section: Introduction